Types of Agencies to avoid working for

 Many Junior developers are looking for their first opportunity in the industry to gain experience or for some, a career change.
 I have written this article to share some major red flags to be careful of when applying for a position at an agency

 At the beginning of your career, money should not be the top priority.
-Use this time to gain abs much knowledge as you can and build your experience and establish yourself in the industry.
+Use this time to gain as much knowledge as you can and build your experience to establish yourself in the industry.
 Experience is extremely valuable and is your best friend.
-Some agencies do exploit this unfortunaly and prefer a Junior Developer who can output senior level capabilities and pay him peanuts.
+Some agencies do exploit this

 If you have a family, wife, mortgage or bills to pay, how would you be able to survive on a salary of £16-20k per year?
 Take into consideration your age, location, spending habits and lifestyle.
 For example, living in London costs a fortune – chances are, you’ll end up living in a run-down apartment and surviving paycheck to paycheck.
 I would highly recommend staying at home and commuting to London if possible.
 Unless, you’re too far then you’ll have to make do for a year!
 A commute of an hour should be perfectly do-able if you’re just sitting down on the train.
 However, if you are driving a car, for example an hour drive on the motorway can be mentally very tiring.